 Brand Identity

-Brand identity includes all the elements created to express the unique personality of an organisation.
-It plays an important role in differentiating the company from its competitors.
+Brand identity includes all elements created to express an organization’s unique personality.
+It plays a vital role in differentiating the company from its competitors.

-Brand identity is composed of visual and verbal identity.
-It’s also referred to as corporate identity or CI.
+Brand identity is also referred to as corporate identity or CI.

 Brand Image